timothy22000/dotfiles/README.md

 Everything's built around topic areas.
 If you're adding a new area to your forked dotfiles — say, "Java" — you can simply add a `java` directory and put files in there.
-Anything with an extension of `.zsh` will get automatically included into your shell.
 Anything with an extension of `.symlink` will get symlinked without extension into `$HOME` when you run `script/bootstrap`.
+Similarly anything with an extension of `.configlink` will get symlinked without extension under `$HOME/.config` when you run `script/boostrap`.
+Anything named `path.fish` will be expected to configure PATH and will be added to your shell.
+Any directory named `aliases.fish` will be expected to contain files that setup aliases and will also be added to the shell.

 ## what's inside